wilmix8/WRITPROGRAMMINGLANGUAGES/README.md

 =========================================

-JAS is a Most Advanced P.L  invented  in  JAVA  and  modified  in  C#.
+JAS is a Most Advanced P.L  invented  in  JAVA first and  modified  in  JDOLLAR(JWEB).

 like OAK is the parent of JAVA P.L.

-(JAS is  first invented  in jAVA ,since  java has  some  demerits in class file so it is modified in year 2016  in C# P.L)
+(JAS is  first invented  in jAVA ,since  java has  some  demerits in class file

+so it is modified in year 2016  in JDOLLAR(JWEB) P.L)

 JAS  consists  of  SubProgramming Language  known  as  JWEB